-Bases on the value of angle, we allow agent’s speed has three states:
+Bases on the value of angle, we allow agent’s speed to have three states:

 When the degree is 90: the follower is exactly left or right side of the its leader.
 The follower agent doesn’t need to change it’s moving speed.